Denmark aims low with green energy policy

 Insulated walls, reinforced glass windows and technology tucked away in a control room ensure a constant temperature and re-use of heat from appliances.
 When it was minus 15 degrees Celsius outside last winter, it was a toasty 22 degrees inside.

-Their neighbors are retired police inspector Ove Bendtsen and his wife Hanne Beer.
+Their neighbours are retired police inspector Ove Bendtsen and his wife Hanne Beer.

 The couple had considered moving to a retirement village but Beer, a former municipal worker, had heard about the low-energy housing project through her job.